-Set forth is a description of Tenaris's main outstanding commitments:
+Set forth is a description of the Company's main outstanding commitments:

-- A Tenaris company entered into a contract with Transportadora de Gas del Norte S.A. for the service of natural gas transportation to the facilities of Siderca, an Argentine subsidiary of Tenaris.
-As of June 30, 2020, the aggregate commitment to take or pay the committed volumes for a 9-year term totaled approximately \$21.7 million. - Several Tenaris companies entered into a contract with Praxair S.A. for the service of oxygen and nitrogen supply.
-As of June 30, 2020, the aggregate commitment to take or pay the committed volumes for a 14-year term totalled approximately \$50 million. - Several Tenaris companies entered into a contract with Graftech for the supply of graphite electrodes.
-As of June 30, 2020, the aggregate commitment to take or pay the committed volumes totalled approximately \$19.7 million. - A Tenaris company entered into a 25-year contract (effective as of December 1, 2016, through December 1, 2041) with Techgen for the supply of 197 MW (which represents 22% of Techgen's capacity).
+- An Argentine subsidiary of the Company entered into a contract with Transportadora de Gas del Norte S.A. for the service of natural gas transportation to its facilities.
+As of September 30, 2020, the aggregate commitment to take or pay the committed volumes for a 9-year term totaled approximately \$19.3 million. - Several of the Company's subsidiaries entered into a contract with Praxair S.A. for the service of oxygen and nitrogen supply.
+As of September 30, 2020, the aggregate commitment to take or pay the committed volumes for a 14-year term totaled approximately \$45.1 million. - Several of the Company's subsidiaries entered into a contract with Graftech for the supply of graphite electrodes.
+As of September 30, 2020, the aggregate commitment to take or pay the committed volumes totaled approximately \$16 million. - A Company's subsidiary entered into a 25-year contract (effective as of December 1, 2016, through December 1, 2041) with Techgen, S.A. de C.V. ("Techgen") for the supply of 197 MW (which represents 22% of Techgen's capacity).
 Monthly payments are determined on the basis of capacity charges, operation costs, back-up power charges, and transmission charges.
-As of the seventh contract year (as long as Techgen's existing or replacing bank facility has been repaid in full), the Tenaris company has the right to suspend or early terminate the contract if the rate payable under the agreement is higher than the rate charged by the Comisión Federal de Electricidad ("CFE") or its successors.
-The Tenaris company may instruct Techgen to sell to any affiliate, to CFE, or to any other third party all or any part of unused contracted energy under the agreement and the Tenaris company will benefit from the proceeds of such sale. - A Tenaris company entered into a contract with Air Liquide Mexico, S. de R.L de C.V. for the supply of argon gas.
-As of June 30, 2020, the aggregate commitment totaled approximately \$20.9 million. - Tenaris Bay City, a U.S. subsidiary of the Company, is a party to a contract with Nucor Steel Memphis Inc. under which it is committed to purchase on a monthly basis a specified minimum volume of steel bars, at prices subject to quarterly adjustments.
-The contract will become effective upon delivery of the first purchase order, which has not yet occurred, and will remain in force until December 2022.
-As of June 30, 2020, the estimated aggregate contract amount through December 31, 2022, calculated at current prices, is approximately \$108.9 million.
-The contract gives Tenaris Bay City the right to temporarily reduce the quantities to be purchased thereunder to 75% of the agreed-upon minimum volume in cases of material adverse changes in prevailing economic or market conditions. - In connection with the closing of the acquisition of IPSCO, a Tenaris Company entered into a 6-year master distribution agreement (the "MDA") with PAO TMK ("TMK") whereby, since January 2, 2020, Tenaris is the exclusive distributor of TMK's OCTG and line pipe products in United States and Canada.
-At the end of the MDA's 6-years term, TMK will have the option to extend the duration of its term for an additional 12 month period.
-Under the MDA, Tenaris is required to purchase specified minimum volumes of TMK-manufactured OCTG and line pipe products, based on the aggregate market demand for the relevant product category in the United States in the relevant year.
-In light of the adverse scenario of declining oil and gas prices and unprecedented oversupply in the oil market, Tenaris and TMK have agreed to certain accommodations relating to the MDA's minimum annual purchase requirement for 2020 to minimize the negative impact of the crisis on both parties, including reduction of potential penalties for the year 2020 and 2021.
-As of June 30, 2020, Tenaris's commitment under the MDA for the remainder of its 6-year term totaled approximately \$498.5 million.
+As of the seventh contract year (as long as Techgen's existing or replacing bank facility has been repaid in full), the Company's subsidiary has the right to suspend or early terminate the contract if the rate payable under the agreement is higher than the rate charged by the Comisión Federal de Electricidad ("CFE") or its successors.
+The Company's subsidiary may instruct Techgen to sell to any affiliate, to CFE, or to any other third party all or any part of unused contracted energy under the agreement and the Company's subsidiary will benefit from the proceeds of such sale. - A Company's subsidiary entered into a contract with Air Liquide Mexico, S. de R.L de C.V. for the supply of argon gas.
+As of September 30, 2020, the aggregate commitment totaled approximately \$19.3 million. - Tenaris Bay City, a U.S. subsidiary of the Company, is a party to a contract with Nucor Steel Memphis Inc. under which it is committed to purchase on a monthly basis a specified minimum volume of steel bars, at prices subject to quarterly adjustments.
+The contract will become effective upon delivery of the first purchase order, which has not yet occurred, and will remain in force for a 3 year term.
+As of September 30, 2020, the estimated aggregate contract amount calculated at current prices, is approximately \$108.5 million.
+The contract gives Tenaris Bay City the right to temporarily reduce the quantities to be purchased thereunder to 75% of the agreed-upon minimum volume in cases of material adverse changes in prevailing economic or market conditions.